Vampire/javacord.github.io/_wiki/essential-knowledge/working-with-futures.md

 ## join()

-This method blocks the current thread, until the method finished and returns its result or throwing a `CompletionException` if anything failed.
+This method blocks the current thread until the method finishes and returns its result or throws a `CompletionException` if anything failed.
 You usually should avoid `join()` for larger bots or methods which will be called frequently.

 **Example**